-- 1) Two action memos responding to class case studies (25%); - 2) Peer evaluations and group participation (25%); and - 3) Final exam or final project (50%).
+- 1) Two action memos responding to class case studies (30%); - 2) Self/peer evaluations and participation (30%); and - 3) Final exam or final project (40%).

 You are required to come prepared and participate in all classes.
 This is particularly important for teaching cases.
 Effectively preparing a teaching case requires you to read the case at least twice, study the exhibits, and develop your arguments.
 One of the first day's reading assignments details how to prepare a case effectively.